MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/infrastructure-management/monitor-your-platform-infrastructure/troubleshoot-guide-for-azure-support.md

 ## Brief on MCT Architecture

-Microsoft Community Training (MCT) platform is available as a [Managed Application](https://learn.microsoft.com/azure/azure-resource-manager/managed-applications/) on the [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/project-sangam.microsoft-community-training) for customers.
+Community Training (MCT) platform is available as a [Managed Application](https://learn.microsoft.com/azure/azure-resource-manager/managed-applications/) on the [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/project-sangam.microsoft-community-training) for customers.
 The MCT instance is deployed on customer’s Azure subscriptions and utilizes the following Azure services –

 1. Azure App Service
 2. Azure Blob Storage